Stuart Pimm: Publications

-Pimm has published more than 250 peer-reviewed scientific articles, including several in the scientific journals Nature and Science".
+Pimm has published more than 350 peer-reviewed scientific articles, including several in the scientific journals Nature and Science.
 He has published several books including, A Scientist Audits the Earth and he has published articles in popular science publications such as Scientific American.
 Up until mid-2019, he was a regular contributor to the National Geographic blog.

 Awards

-Pimm is a Master of Ecological Conservation with The Beijing DeTao Masters Academy (DTMA), a high-level, multi-disciplined, application-oriented higher education institution in Shanghai, China.

-Pimm was awarded the 2019 International Cosmos Prize in recognition of his research and conservation efforts, as well as his role in mentoring students.
+He is an acknowledged authority in the field of conservation biology, recognized with several awards: